phosxd/PowerKey/README.md

 Don't store the plugin's configuration data in `config.json`, handling it with `PK_Config` class.
 Instead integrate with the `plugin.cfg` file & use the `ConfigFile` class already provided by Godot.
 ## Combine `Singleton.gd` & `plugin.gd`:
 **Milestone:** v2

 Combining these 2 scripts will make it easier to work with in-code & make the whole plugin accessible to code anywhere in the project.
-## Hard-Code PKExp Syntax Highlighting:
-**Milestone:** v2

-Currently, the PKExpression Engine has to generate the highlighting data during parsing, slowing down the parser.
-Instead we can try to use a hard-coded syntax highlighter that doesn't rely on the parser.
 ## Recursive value setting in PKExps:
 **Milestone:** v2